Parikh Automata on Finite and Infinite Words: Nondeterministic Parikh Automata on Infinite Words

-Note that we can always construct a safety automaton that recognizes $uv^\omega$ and no other infinite word with $|uv|$ many states.
+We will now turn our attention to the membership problem.
+Note that, given finite words $u$ and $v$, we can always construct a safety automaton that recognizes $uv^\omega$ and no other infinite word with $|uv|$ many states.
 Recall that every state of a safety automaton is accepting.
-We show that the intersection of a reset PA-recognizable $\omega$-language and a safety automaton-recognizable $\omega$-language remains reset PA-recognizable using a product construction which is computable in polynomial time.
+We show that the intersection of a reset~PA recognizable $\omega$-language and a safety automaton-recognizable $\omega$-language remains reset~PA recognizable using a product construction which is computable in polynomial time.
 Hence, we can reduce the membership problem to the non-emptiness the standard way.